TrickyLoop/snake-game/README.md

-# snake-game

-This is a snake game.
+# Snake Game Python Project

 To run the code:
 1. Make sure all files are in the same folder